Immigration Law: Visa Lawsuit at the Administrative Court of Berlin – Court Sees No Exceptional Hardship

-The plaintiff, an Afghan national born in 1998, applied for a visa for family reunification with his father, who has been living in Germany with humanitarian residency since 2021.
-The application was rejected by the competent German embassy in Tehran on May 7, 2023.
-The plaintiff, who reportedly lived in precarious conditions in Iran and later in Turkey, filed a lawsuit against this decision.
-He argued that he was entitled to family reunification due to the imminent threat of persecution by the Taliban in Afghanistan, as well as the precarious living conditions in Iran and Turkey.
+On 20 July 2022, the applicant, an Afghan national born in 1998, applied for a visa to join his father, who has been living in Germany on a humanitarian residence permit since 2021.
+The application was rejected by the responsible German embassy in Tehran on 7 May 2023.
+The applicant, who by his own account lived in precarious circumstances in Iran and later in Turkey, appealed against this decision.
+He argued that, due to the threat of persecution by the Taliban in Afghanistan and the precarious living conditions in Iran and Turkey, he was entitled to Family reunification is entitled to.

 Court Decision